Bing Crosby's White Christmas misses the number 1 spot in the USA

-Some forty years after his death, Bing Crosby looks like taking the much sought after Christmas Number One slot this year!
+Some forty years after his death, Bing Crosby was hoping to take the much sought after Christmas Number One slot this year!

 The Official Charts tells us more: